Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 You can get these from supplements or from food sources such as sunflower seeds, tuna, and avocado.

-These vitamins are water-soluble, which means your body cannot store them.
-Incorporate them into your diet regularly.
+These vitamins are water-soluble, which means your body cannot store them, so it’s important to incorporate them into your diet regularly.

 2. Chicory

-One of the most popular alternatives to caffeine is chicory.
+One of the most popular alternatives to caffeine is chicory root.
 It is a plant where its roots, as well as the other parts that stay above ground, are dried and used as medicine.

 3. Maca

-Maca is a superfood that comes all way from the Andes Mountains.
-People there have been using it for hundreds of years because of its medicinal properties.
+Maca is a superfood that comes all the way from the Andes Mountains.
+People there have been using it for hundreds of years because of its medicinal properties, especially in supporting adrenal function and helping with mental focus.

 4. Rhodiola